molarmanful/bited-utils/template/README.md

 By default, Nix flake reads versions via the `VERSION` file.
 `.github/workflows/pub.yml` bumps the version based on Github releases.
 These can all be modified to fit your preferred versioning scheme.

-### CI

-The default CI caching solution defined is
-[FlakeHub Cache](https://flakehub.com/cache); feel free to replace this with another caching solution of your choice or simply remove it if you don't need one.